 The State Drought Committee will continue to monitor conditions and will meet as needed.

 Spartanburg Water is dedicated to the protection and preservation of our local water supply.
 We monitor the same indicators that the State Drought Committee does, as well as local data that impacts our area, on a daily basis.
-The committee’s decision to remove the drought declaration for Spartanburg County is fully consistent with our observations, and Spartanburg Water has an abundant supply of water to meet the needs of our community at this time.
+The State Committee’s decision to maintain the “normal” drought declaration for Spartanburg County is consistent with our observations, and Spartanburg Water has an abundant supply of water to meet the needs of our community at this time.
 We advocate that consumers always use water wisely and apply smart water practices, but no special restrictions are needed at this time.
-Spartanburg Water will always ask that consumers use water wisely and apply smart water practices.

 For more information, visit this site: